- Aruma 2020 Press Taste Note

 Aruma is aged in tanks in order to preserve its fruit-driven style and allow the varietal characteristic of the Malbec to come through.TASTING NOTES

 Deep reddish color.
-The nose shows a great aromatic intensity where we find white flowers, red fruits and cherries.
-On the palate the wine is fresh, fruity, and it also expresses a pleasant balance between acidity, tannins and softness.
+The nose shows a great aromatic intensity of white flowers, red fruits and cherries.
+On the palate the wine is fresh, fruity, expressing a pleasant balance between acidity, tannins and softness.
 The finish is long and delicate.